drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/consistency-dps-content/consistency/consistency-type-systems.md

 # Consistency Types
-This subsection provides necessary background to understand how type systems for explicit interaction with mixed consistency models have been approached.
+As described in the [Consistency Models](consistency-models.md) section, a consistency model is a framework for defining what consistency is.
+Because there are many consistency models, it is useful to understand how to compare them, but especially how to verify and enforce them.
+Consistency type systems associate data types with the consistency model we would like the data types to conform to.
+The consistency model is defined by consistency constraints (or requirements), in a way that the programming language or system can enforce.
+The association of data types with consistency models allows the developer, and the system, to explicitly reason over consistency constraints in applications.

 ## Related Work
-In [CMPS290S][course-website], we have been reading a handful of papers discussing consistency models and various tools for understanding, analyzing, and reasoning about consistency in a distributed system.
+In [CMPS290S][course-website], we have been reading a handful of papers that discuss various tools for understanding, analyzing, and reasoning about consistency in a distributed system.
 There are a few categories that I would group related work into:

 1. Consistency type systems
 2. Analysis of consistent, distributed logic

-Consistency type systems are type systems that explicitly accommodate consistency constraints on abstract data types.
-For this category, this blog post is influenced by:
+For the first category, consistency type systems, I first describe and analyze the following existing implementations:
 * [Disciplined Inconsistency with Consistency Types][disciplined-inconsistency]
 * [MixT: A Language for Mixing Consistency in Geodistributed Transactions][mixt]